This post may contain affiliate links, meaning I get a commision if you decide to make a purchase through my links, at no cost to you.

 I have been asked to answer questions on this topic so much this year, that I thought I should just write out my thoughts all at once and before my memory leaves me.

-I remember being so concerned also, each time I was pregnant, (yes even with my sixth), about how the "baby" of the family would adjust.
-(The last three times it hasn't been a baby adjusting but a older toddler/preschooler-two times before that I had more of a "baby" that had to get used to a new sibling.)
+I remember being so concerned also, each time I was pregnant, (yes even with my sixth), about how the “baby” of the family would adjust to not being the baby anymore, and having a new sibling.

 Second, we feel a loss-we know our baby-whoever he or she is at the time-won’t be the baby anymore.
 In this post I wrote about the world rearranging itself and what an awesome thing that is.
 Once you have more than one, and this is another thing that we always forget going into those final months, (I swear this is the devil at work trying to make us doubt ourselves and our mothering capabilities) is that our hearts WILL grow.
 I always think of the line from The Grinch about his “heart growing two sizes that day.”
 It’s a miraculous thing, this growth, but our hearts make room for more love and we bond with this new baby just like we did with the ones that came before him or her.
 It is easy to dwell on our older “baby” losing his/her glorious crown of babyhood before the newest baby is born, but then magically our hearts grow.
 But I still cried at least once in that last month knowing that the “baby” wouldn’t be my baby anymore-it almost feels like a special bond is broken a little.